 Taxonomies are public elements represented using XBRL abstract items of the taxonomy type (model:taxonomyType).
-These elements are stored in the schema file tax.xsd under the folder of its framework, a subfolder that corresponds to its normative code or publication date of the legislation ($\{normative\ code\}$) and another subfolder with the publication date19 of this version of the taxonomy ($\{taxonomy\ publication\ date\}$).
+These elements are stored in the schema file tax.xsd under the folder of its framework, a subfolder that corresponds to its normative code or publication date of the legislation ( $\{normative\ code\}$ ) and another subfolder with the publication date of this version of the taxonomy ( $\{taxonomy\ publication\ date\}$ ).

 Thus, the taxonomy schema file includes a single element.
-Its local name corresponds to its code ($\{name\}$) in the model, and the value of its id attribute is
+Its local name corresponds to its code ( $\{name\}$ ) in the model, and the value of its id attribute is constructed according to the general pattern ({opre}\{name}).
+General taxonomy properties are presented in Table 19.

-18 Target namespace prefixes are not strictly necessary.
+Target namespace prefixes are not strictly necessary.
 Moreover, schemas like frameworks, taxonomies, table groups and tables define names that are not used in the exchange of information between supervisors and supervised entities.
 However, as some XBRL tools raise warnings whenever they find a schema with no prefix defined, prefixes have been included to avoid misleading the users of these tools.

-19 Using the ISO 8601 codification.
+&lt;sup>17 Using the ISO 8601 codification.